-Pastor, Storyteller, and Blues Activist
+Pastor, Storyteller, Teacher, Activist

 I'm afraid that I started a bit late.
 I didn't get serious about guitar until my early twenties.
 Still, that means that I've been playing guitar for a little over 30 years.